-So in 2002, we signed-up to do the four-week EcoTraining programme which, at the time, was known as a ‘tourist’ version of the now known accredited FGASA training.
+So in 2002, we signed up to do the four-week EcoTraining programme which, at the time, was known as a ‘tourist’ version of the now-known accredited FGASA training.
 We were based at the camp in the Sabi Sands concession and we had two fantastic trainers: Anton Lategan, now EcoTraining’s Managing Director and Graham Cook.
 They were both such inspiring teachers and their knowledge of biodiversity was amazing.
 It was all new to us and fascinating.
 There was never a dull moment during those four weeks.
 Memories of highlights from that course included encountering a pride of lions at a Giraffe kill and being able to sit in the vehicle watching them.
-Anton stopped the vehicle during a game drive to show us a nightjar in the middle of the road and its huge gape.
+Anton stopped the vehicle during a game drive to show us a nightjar in the middle of the road and its huge gap.
 We were following lion tracks and then stopping to give one of the guards who was on his bicycle a lift to prevent him from spooking the lions.
-We were experiencing a problem with the vehicle and was stationary when an elephant bull was approaching and Anton spoke gently to him in a calm and low voice to prevent him from bothering us.
+We were experiencing a problem with the vehicle and were stationary when an elephant bull was approaching Anton spoke gently to him in a calm and low voice to prevent him from bothering us.

 I can go on and on, but for me, this was a defining time in my life.
-I loved Africa and knew somehow that I wanted to be a part of this breath-taking country!
+I loved Africa and knew somehow that I wanted to be a part of this breathtaking country!
 Unfortunately, life gets in the way and good times fade into the background, but South Africa never left me.

 In 2009, I lost my husband which was a very dark time for me and I needed time to recover so I chose South Africa to do so.
 Being in this wild place saved me and learning more about the environment and our connection to it helped me to heal emotionally.
 Several years passed, I remarried and after I took David to South Africa for the first time.
 He was hooked.
 We went back several times to visit Tanzania, Botswana and Kenya.
 We were always sad to leave, so last year we decided that we had to make a choice: either follow our dream or give up on it.